An Apple A Day

 Apple Ginger Jelly

 The other obvious choice for apple peelings (but not cores) is Apple Jelly!
 For this you boil the peelings down with added water for a bit and drain the juice off of that, this juice drains so much faster than the whole apples I let hang in my jelly bags!
 Also, no pectin needed when you use the peelings, because that’s where most of the fruit’s natural pectin is.
 Gotta love nature.
-Again, I go by the University of Minnesota’s Extension info when canning.
-I basically used this recipe from the Spruce.
+Again, I go by the University of Georgia’s Extension info when canning.
+I basically use this recipe.
 But I add in slivers of ginger and boil those along with jelly.
-Divine.
+Divine!

 Apple Butter